 Scared of being bored

 What I didn't realize back then is that the beautiful emotional brain protects us from horror.
-It shuts off the conscious mind when life is tough, but it also celebrates our leaps of faith, our growing wisdom, and consolidates those wise learnings.
+It shuts off the conscious mind when life is tough, but it also celebrates our leaps of faith and our growing wisdom, and it consolidates those wise learnings.
 Then it gives us a moment to pause and brings up yet another learning.

 Forever challenged . . .

 I still wonder if the nexus between the genome and the spiritual is that we are forever challenged.
 Wow, how amazing that is, for I could beam to an earlier time and tell that little girl that was me not to worry.
 I'd tell her, "It keeps getting better and better and better!"
 The world's deepest desire is that we grow.

 For me that means using the EBT tools, and trusting the process.